ERGA-consortium/EARs/README.md

 ### 1. Creating your EAR

 We provide three ways to produce the EAR:
-a.
-If you have the required results, you can complete the [YAML file]() and run the `make_EAR.py` script.
+1. If you have the required results, you can complete the [YAML file]() and run the `make_EAR.py` script.
 We recommend installing the provided conda environment to handle the program's requirements easily.
 Clone this repository to obtain all the required files.

 ```bash
 # Complete the YAML file for your species: take a look at EAR_basic_template.yaml and [example]rCarCar2_EAR.yaml files